On this page

 International Organisations (Privileges and Immunities) Act 1963 or the

-Training and research visas allow people who are intending to come to Australia on a temporary basis to undertake occupational training, conduct or observe research as a visiting academic or participate in a professional development programme.
+The Training visas (subclass 407) allows people who are intending to come to Australia on a temporary basis to undertake occupational training or participate in a professional development programme.

 Investor retirement visas are for self-funded retirees who are 55 years or older, have no dependants (other than a partner) and are able to make a significant long term financial investment in Australia.
 The visa is temporary and does not lead to Australian permanent residence or citizenship.